Palestinians expect UNESCO vote to boost U.N. bid

 Palestinian success could bring a financial cost for UNESCO.
 Under U.S. law, Palestine's admission as a full UNESCO member would trigger a cutoff in U.S. funding which accounts for 22 percent of the agency's funding.

-Israel has said the Palestinian bid would amount to politicisation of the agency that would undermine its ability to carry out its mandate.
+Israel has said the Palestinian bid would amount to politicization of the agency that would undermine its ability to carry out its mandate.

 PRESSING AHEAD REGARDLESS